daryltee91/playwright-tech-challenge/README.md

 ## Assumptions

-### Test Case 1
+### DemoQA Automation Practice Form

 - I assume that the datasets are available in a students.json file.

-- I assume that the second dataset as-is is expected to fail as there is no hobby checkbox for 'Traveling'.
+- I assume that the second dataset is expected to fail as-is, as there is no hobby checkbox for 'Traveling'.

 - I assume that the date of birth is always in the format `YYYY-MM-DD`.